aadyagupta20/R-projects/README.md

 ## **Report & Documentation**
 **A full analysis report is provided as Hotel_booking_analysis_Report.pdf**

+Note: To view the report in HTML mode, please use the "Download" button (top-right of the file).
+Once downloaded, open the file in any web browser for the proper formatted view.

 The report consists of detailed information like:
 - Introduction
 - Background